cptfran/ft_irc/README.md

 # ft_irc
-ft_irc is an IRC (Internet Relay Chat) server implementation written in C++.
+ft_irc is an IRC (Internet Relay Chat) server implementation written in C++ (restricted to c++98).
 This project is part of the 42 Core Curriculum and aims to provide a functional IRC server.
 Irssi was chosen as reference client for most of the testing.

 ## Features
 - able to authenticate, set a nickname, a username, join a channel, send and receive private messages